Annual Report 1999-2000 - An Operational Audit of CSIS Activities

 The Service's own “

+Although this most recent incident cannot be traced to faulty internal security policies, it has served to highlight a lack of rigour in certain of the Service's procedures for implementing those policies.
 We are aware that the Service periodically conducts its own internal review of security procedures.
-Nevertheless, security breaches in recent years involving CSIS materials suggests that these internal reviews have not been as effective as the Service and the Committee would have wished.
+Nevertheless, security breaches in recent years involving CSIS materials (and commented upon in these pages) suggests that these internal reviews have not been as effective as the Service and the Committee would have wished.
+The Committee will continue to monitor this area of Service operations closely.

-The threat perceived by the Service arose chiefly from the activities of foreign intelligence services operating in Canada.
-These included suspected attempts to raise funds, collect information on homeland communities, foment civil unrest in Canada and illegally procure weapons and technology.
+In this instance, the perceived threat arose chiefly from the activities of foreign intelligence services operating in Canada.
+These included suspected attempts to raise funds, collect information on home-land communities, foment civil unrest in Canada, and illegally procure weapons and technology.

 Three issues drew the Committee's attention: